| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Here's the melody at the beginning of the Trio (B section):

-Here's a minuet and trio written by Mozart's friend, Joseph Haydn.
+Here's a simple but charming minuet and trio written by Mozart's friend, Joseph Haydn.
 The sudden shift from a happy major scale sound to a more serious sounding minor mode at 1:19 is where the Trio or B section starts.

 minuet, minuet and trio